 With relatively robust growth in domestic demand in all of these sectors until only the last few years, the problem would seem to rest heavily on the supply side.
 Central government policy-compounded by the incentives facing local government officials to promote local growth-has badly distorted firms' investment decisions and choices.
-The consequence is not simply too much investment in these sectors, but rather investment in new capacity by some of the most inefficient firms (in probably some of the most inefficient regions), firms that all else equal should have been going out of business or, at a minimum, downsizing.
+The consequence is not simply too much investment in these sectors, but rather investment in new capacity by some of the most inefficient firms (in probably some of the most inefficient regions), firms that all else equal should have been going out of business, or at a minimum, downsizing.

 Policy measures now proposed to address these issues include the familiar: firm-level consolidation through top-down M&A; elimination of existing "backward" capacity and tighter control on new expansion; and stimulus of domestic demand.
 Added to the list is a new measure: relocation of some of the excess capacity overseas.
-15 In the past, top-down administrative M&A tended to favor firms that were either the largest or best connected.
-Provincial and subprovincial governments, whose own power is often tied to these firms, know the game.
-Not wanting "their" firms to be among those that are acquired by others, they have clear incentives to expand-through either new investment or local M&A-measures which only add to existing inefficiency and likely discriminate against better firms.
+In the past, top-down administrative M&A tended to favour firms that were either the largest, or best connected.
+Provincial and sub-provincial governments, whose own power is often tied to these firms, know the game.
+Not wanting "their" firms to be among those that are acquired by others, they have clear incentives to expand--through either new investment or local M&A--measures which only add to existing inefficiency, and likely discriminate against better firms.

-5. Leveraging the Domestic Market: The Important Role of Continuing Market Liberalization
+Leveraging the Domestic Market: The Important Role of Continuing Market Liberalization

 The role of expanded access to global markets in the learning and upgrading process of firms and countries is well documented.
 But on the demand side, far more important for a majority of firms in China is the domestic economy, which has consistently absorbed more than 85 percent of what is produced by manufacturing firms in China.
 For a long list of products including autos, heavy construction equipment, wind turbines, cell phones and network equipment, glass, and iron and steel, China is the largest market in the world.
-Important here are several factors: China's huge population, 1.37 billion; sustained growth of the economy over more than three decades; and a rapidly growing middle class.
-Recent estimates put the size of China's middle class-defined to be households earning between \$US9,000 and \$US34,000-at several hundred million (Barton, Chen, and Jin 2013).
+Important here are several factors: China's huge population, 1.3 billion; sustained growth of the economy over more than three decades; and a rapidly growing middle class.
+Recent estimates put the size of China's middle class at several hundred million (Barton et. al., 2013).

 The huge size of this market has been providing a unique set of upgrading opportunities for firms operating in China that their counterparts in smaller countries do not enjoy.
-This suggests that government policy toward the domestic market is as important, if not more important, than it is with respect to nurturing overseas markets.
+This suggests that government policy towards the domestic market is as important, if not more important, than it is with respect to nurturing overseas markets.
 In fact, the two are highly complementary.
-Liberalization of the domestic market and its timing has been far from uniform, however, and is reflected in wide differences in the competitive strengths of Chinese firms across sectors.
+Liberalization of the domestic market and its timing has been far from uniform however, and reflected in wide differences in the competitive strengths of Chinese firms across sectors.